MartinMikusat/slicer-layered-profiles/README.md

 A:
 - Check browser console for errors
 - Ensure you have a base profile selected
-- Try with demo cards first to verify functionality
+- Try with demo layers first to verify functionality
 - Clear browser cache and reload

-**Q: Cards aren't applying / Settings not changing**
+**Q: Layers aren't applying / Settings not changing**
 A:
 - Verify your JSON patch syntax
 - Check that paths exist in the base profile
-- Ensure cards are enabled (not grayed out)
+- Ensure layers are enabled (not grayed out)
-- Try reordering cards - later cards override earlier ones
+- Try reordering layers - later layers override earlier ones

 **Q: App is slow / Unresponsive**
 A:
-- Reduce number of cards (especially if you have 20+)
+- Reduce number of layers (especially if you have 20+)
 - Try clearing localStorage: `localStorage.clear()` in browser console
 - Close other browser tabs to free up memory